 The ฿฿฿ price point in Bangkok's seafood category occupies a specific middle ground.
 It sits above the street-side crab stalls and below the white-tablecloth formats that have started appearing in the city's hotel districts.
 At this tier, the expectation is generous portions, multi-table ordering, and a kitchen capable of executing across several cooking methods in the same service.
 Chinese-Thai seafood technique dominates this register: steaming with preserved vegetables or lime-chilli broth, wok-frying with XO or black bean, grilling over charcoal.
 The skill premium is in managing heat and timing across a table that might order six dishes simultaneously.

-Consecutive Michelin Plate recognition at this price point is not a trivial signal.
-The Plate category, introduced to acknowledge restaurants where inspectors eat well without reaching star territory, has become a meaningful mid-tier marker in Bangkok's increasingly crowded inspector attention.
+Consecutive Michelin Plate recognition at this price point is a meaningful marker.
+The Plate category recognizes restaurants where inspectors eat well without reaching star territory.
 For context, the starred tier in Bangkok now includes a wider spread of cuisines and formats, and competition for inspector notice at the Plate level is real.
 Sripol's back-to-back inclusions suggest consistent execution rather than a single strong season.

 The Wine and Sea Question in Bangkok